[For beginners] Laravel: Trying to import a CSV file!

 Creating a CSV Import Method

-The code for the CSV import part is written as follows.
+The code for the CSV import section is written as follows.

-Before saving to the DB, Goodby CSV configuration settings and charset conversion are performed.
+Before saving to the database, I configure Goodbye CSV and perform a charset conversion.

 public function importCsv(Request $request) { // Save CSV file $tmpName = mt_rand().".".$request->file('csv')->guessExtension(); // TMP file name $request->file('csv')->move(public_path()."/csv/tmp",$tmpName); $tmpPath = public_path()."/csv/tmp/".$tmpName; // Goodbye CSV config settings $config = new LexerConfig(); $interpreter = new Interpreter(); $lexer = new Lexer($config); // Convert Charset to UTF-8, ignore CSV header line $config->setToCharset("UTF-8"); $config->setFromCharset("sjis-win"); $config->setIgnoreHeaderLine(true); $dataList = []; // Assign values to the $dataList array as a new Observer $interpreter->addObserver(function (array $row) use (&$dataList){ // Get data for each column $dataList[] = $row; }); // Parse CSV data $lexer->parse($tmpPath, $interpreter); // Delete TMP file unlink($tmpPath); // Registration process $count = 0; foreach($dataList as $row){ Book::insert(['title' => $row[0], 'price' => $row[1]]); $count++; } return redirect()->action('ItemsController@book')->with('flash_message', $count .
 'Books registered!'); }